B-Aboobaker/Robotics/README.md

 # Robotics
-The repository showcases a few small projects that I've worked on, about Circuits (Arduino)
+This repository showcases small projects focused on circuits using Arduino.

 ## Context
-These simulations have been done on Tinkercad and the C++ Coding language has been used to program the outcomes
+These projects include simulations conducted on Tinkercad, with programming in C++ to control the outcomes

 ## Table of Contents
 - [Robotics](#robotics)